 Christmas Pudding Recipe

-We have all done it, started out with good intentions about making our own pudding this year and then realised we have run out of time!
-Dont despair, this is an instant Christmas pudding that can also be frozen for use later.
+We’ve all done it… started out with good intentions about making our own pudding this year, then realised we’ve run out of time!
+Don’t despair, this is an instant Christmas pudding that can also be frozen for use later.

-This recipe really is easy ” you can make it all using cups, and not even have to measure anything out!
-It is reasonably light in fruit content, so the children should like it as well!
+This recipe really is easy – you can make it all using cups, and not even have to measure anything out!
+It’s reasonably light in fruit content, so the children should like it as well!

-To store, wrap in cling film once cooled and then in an outer layer of foil.
+To store the Christmas pudding, wrap in cling film once cooled and then in an outer layer of foil.
 You can also freeze this pudding.